 Today’s Reading: Isaiah 65:17-25

-“For behold, I create new heavens and a new earth; And the former shall not be remembered or come to mind.
-But be glad and rejoice forever in what I create; For behold, I create Jerusalem as a rejoicing, And her people a joy. ” (Isaiah 65:17-18)
+“For behold, I create new heavens and a new earth, and the former things shall not be remembered or come into mind.”
+(Isaiah 65:17)

 In the Name + of Jesus.
 Amen.
 Dying and going to heaven is not the ultimate fate of the Christian.
 We are not promised a disembodied life floating on a cloud while playing a harp.
 To be sure there is life after death in the presence of Jesus.
 This is where all the dearly departed are even now as the Church in heaven waits for the full consummation of the kingdom of God.
 What the dearly departed are now experiencing, however, is only temporary.
 There is life after death and then there is life after life after death.
 There is the resurrection and an embodied life in the new heavens and new earth.
 This is the promise that awaits all of God’s people.
 This is the promise that awaits you.
 Your body is not to be escaped or shed; it is to be redeemed.